Waldorf Astoria New York: Celebrities

 The hotel has had many well-knowns under its roof throughout its history, including Charlie Chaplin, Ava Gardner, Liv Ullmann, Edward G. Robinson, Gregory Peck, Ray Bolger, John Wayne, Tony Bennett, Jack Benny, Katharine Hepburn, Spencer Tracy, Muhammad Ali, Vince Lombardi, Judy Garland, Sonny Werblin, Greer Garson, Harold Lloyd, Liberace, Burt Reynolds, Robert Montgomery, Cesar Romero, and many others.
 Due to the number of high-profile guests staying at the hotel at any one time, author Ward Morehouse III has referred to the Towers as a "kind of vertical Beverly Hills.
 On any one given night you might find Dinah Shore, Gregory Peck, Frank Sinatra [or] Zsa Zsa Gabor staying there".
 Gabor married Conrad Hilton in 1941.

-During the 1930s, gangster Benjamin "Bugsy" Siegel owned an apartment at the Waldorf, and Frank Costello was said to have got his haircut and nails done in the Barber's Shop at the Waldorf.
+During the 1930s, gangster Benjamin "Bugsy" Siegel owned an apartment at the Waldorf.
+Frank Costello was said to have got his haircut and nails done in the Barber's Shop at the Waldorf.
 Around the time of World War I, inventor Nikola Tesla lived in the earlier Waldorf-Astoria.

 In 1955, Marilyn Monroe and her husband Arthur Miller stayed at the hotel for several months.
 Due to costs of trying to finance her production company "Marilyn Monroe Productions", only being paid $1,500 a week for her role in The Seven Year Itch and being suspended from 20th Century Fox for walking out on Fox after creative differences, living at the hotel became too costly, and Monroe had to move into a different hotel in New York City.

 Around the same time that Monroe lived in the hotel, Cole Porter and his wife Linda Lee Thomas had an apartment in the Waldorf Towers, where Thomas died in 1954.
 Porter's 1934 song "You're the Top", contains the lyric, "You're the top, you're a Waldorf salad".
 The Cole Porter Suite, Suite 33A, was the place where Porter lived and entertained for a period.
 Frank Sinatra paid nearly $1 million a year to keep it as his suite at the hotel between 1979 and 1988, which he called home when out of Los Angeles.
 Sinatra took over part of the hotel during the filming of The First Deadly Sin in 1980.